Gully emptying and clearing of drainage systems includes grips, ditches, gullies and other systems.

 To report an overflowing public sewer or water from a burst main, you should contact NI Water.

 If private drains or sewers are overflowing, you will need a drainage contractor to deal with any blockage.
 NI Water may be able to do the repair work and charge you the cost of any work.

-NI Water is responsible for the supply of water and the pipes up to and including the water stopcock on the boundary of your property.
+NI Water is responsible for supplying water and the pipes up to and including the water stopcock on the boundary of your property.
 A stopcock is a valve which is used to switch off the flow of water to your property.

 This telephone number is available 24 hours a day, seven days a week.

-If there is a flood in your home you should initially contact a plumber.
+If there is a flood in your home you should first contact a plumber.